mailslurp/examples/webdriver-io/README.md

 # Webdriver.io MailSlurp Example
-This example demonstrates use of MailSlurp with NodeJS, Webdriver.io (wdio), Selenium and Chrome.
+This example demonstrates use of [MailSlurp](https://www.mailslurp.com) with NodeJS, Webdriver.io (wdio), Selenium and Chrome.

-It tests user sign-up, email confirmation, login, and password reset using the [MailSlurp Playground](https://playground.mailslurp.com) as a dummy application.
+It tests user sign-up, email confirmation, login, and password reset using the [MailSlurp OAuth2 Playground](https://playground.mailslurp.com) as a dummy application.
+Each test run generates a real, randomized email address using MailSlurp, signs up with it and then captures the email confirmation code to enter in the confirmation step.

 ### Run
 `npm install`